Temult/TWanSigmaGraph/README.md

 ## Features

 - 🎨 **Interactive Graph**
-  Drag handles to shape your sigma curve.
+  Click & Drag graph points to shape your sigma curve.
   ➕ to add new graph point for fine tuning
   ➖ to remove one graph point.